 Ancient city Pingyao is highly recommended for the enhanced cultural experience.

-1. Pingyao is a perfectly preserved example of Chinese ancient city and traditional culture.
+1. Pingyao is a perfectly preserved example of a Chinese ancient city and traditional culture.
 Visiting Pingyao Ancient City is like stepping back in time.

 2. Not only fork artists, but also many traditional housewives in Pingyao can cut paper cuts well.

 For most tourists, Beijing is likely to be the first or last stop in China.